 What it is: A gift to GiveWell that is restricted to grants to our top charities.
 GiveWell takes no fees from these donations, and they will not be used for GiveWell's operations or non–top charity programs.

-What it will go toward: Donations are allocated quarterly toward the highest-priority funding gaps we've identified among our top charities.
+What it will go toward: Donations are allocated on a rolling basis toward the highest-priority funding gaps we've identified among our top charities.
 These are programs that we've estimated to be very cost-effective, and in which we have a high degree of certainty, in accordance with our criteria.

 An example of grants in this category: